Decibels (dB) in audio production

 • Sound Meter PRO (Android)

-These apps are practical for rough estimates, but do not replace a calibrated measuring device.
+These apps are useful for rough estimates, but do not replace a calibrated measuring device.

 How good are decibel apps?